Interview with Piotr Deadi Dedel by Iva Kanceska 16/02/2012

 Q: Some people say that it is possible to be self though

 artist.
 What are your thoughts about this?
-How did you learn the
+How did you learn to

 A: I can't say that somebody helped my in developing my skills at